Here are your housekeeping job options

-You should always ask the client what their house cleaning expectations are before accepting a house cleaning position.
-This ensures that the two of you are on the same page when it comes your house cleaning duties.
-The following duties are typically expected of residential house cleaners:
+You should always ask the client to outline their house cleaning expectations are before accepting a house cleaning position.
+This ensures that the two of you are on the same page when it comes your housecleaning duties.

-- Dust shelves, light fixtures and ceiling fans
+- Dust shelves, light fixtures and ceiling fans.

-- Sweep and mop floors
+- Sweep and mop floors.

-- Bathrooms (Wiping down counter tops, mirrors, shower and/or tub tile, and sink)
+- Bathrooms (wiping down countertops, mirrors, shower and/or tub tile and sink).

-- Bedrooms (Make beds, straighten up closets)
+- Bedrooms (Make beds and straighten up closets).